-Start a Chapter • Chapter Materials • Collegiate Member Benefits • Recruitment • Recognition Program • Collegiate Dues and First-Year Teacher Discount • FAQs • Professional Resources • Financial Aid and Fundraising • Logos • Contact NAfME Collegiate
+Start a Chapter • Chapter Materials • Collegiate Member Benefits • Recruitment • Music In Our Schools Month and Your Chapter • Recognition Program • Collegiate Advocacy Summit • Collegiate Dues and First-Year Teacher Discount • FAQs • Financial Aid and Fundraising • Logos and Branding

 NAfME’s members-only online resources provide information and materials that can be used for school assignments and research.
 NAfME Collegiate membership will help you succeed in school and career!

 - How can our chapter get in touch with other chapters within our state and/or nationally?
 Attending state and local conferences and meetings is a great way to network with other Collegiate members and chapters.
-Your state Collegiate chairperson is also the conduit for Collegiate chapters within your state.
-Remember to use the NAfME Web site’s Future Teachers forum as a means of getting involved in discussions with other Collegiate members on issues of importance to future music educators.
+Your state Collegiate chairperson, or MEA State Executive Director, is also the conduit for Collegiate chapters within your state.

 - How can I get a copy of the Quickstart Guide for NAfME Collegiate Chapters?
-Your chapter advisor is mailed a copy of the Quickstart Guide, the Collegiate poster, and 10 membership brochures in August.
-The Quickstart Guide contains many helpful ideas for running a chapter, recruitment, activities, important dates and deadlines.
+The Quickstart Guide contains many helpful ideas for running a chapter, recruitment, and activities.

 - What types of leadership opportunities are there for me as a Collegiate member?
 Leadership opportunities for Collegiate NAfME members exist at the chapter and many state levels.
 Most Collegiate chapters have elected officer positions that need to be filled yearly.
 See your chapter’s constitution and bylaws or the Quickstart Guide for NAfME Collegiate Chapters for more information.

 - Can being a member of NAfME help me find a job when I graduate?
 Absolutely!
 Showing a future employer that you belong to your professional organization – NAfME – is an important part of your credibility as a future employee.
-NAfME hosts an online Job Bank where members can browse current job openings.
-Interview techniques, resume-writing, and help with the job-search are the topics of many local chapter meetings, many Collegiate NewsLink issues, and appear regularly on the Future Teachers Forum of NAfME.
+NAfME hosts an online Career Center where members can browse current job openings.
+Interview techniques, resume-writing, and help with the job-search are the topics of many local chapter meetings, Collegiate blog articles and NAfME Academy Webinars.
 Many state conferences offer job search assistance, as well, so be sure to attend!